open-compass/opencompass/docs/en/MMBench.md

-# Evalation pipeline on MMBench
+# Evaluation pipeline on MMBench

 ## Intro to each data sample in MMBench